 1. One of the Most Beautiful Cities in the World

 Vancouver is awe-inspiring from above.
-I was first introduce to its numerous islands from the window of an airplane.
+I was first introduced to its numerous islands from the window of our airplane.
 The slightly bigger isles with some signs of human presence followed their little siblings.
 Soon large pieces of land surrounded by water and finally the peninsular with Vancouver’s skyscrapers showed on the horizon.
-I already fell in love with Vancouver as I saw from above.
+I fell in love with Vancouver at that very moment.

 3. Change of Seasons

-You probably think that a change of seasons is not a valid reason to love Vancouver.
+You probably think that a change of seasons is not a valid reason to rave about Vancouver.
 But for someone who lives in Southern California, it really is of great importance.
-Such simple, common thing as the change of the seasons feels so intimate and special and looks so good in Vancouver.
+Such a simple thing as the change of the seasons feels so intimate and special and looks so good in Vancouver.

-We visited the city in fall and fell in love with Vancouver’s fall colors ranging from bright red to yellow and orange hues.
+We visited the city in fall and fell in love with Vancouver’s fall colors that ranged from bright red to yellow and orange.
 City’s parks, numerous suburban alleys and streets presented themselves in a new way this time of the year.
-I couldn’t help but fall deeply in love with Vancouver every single day.
+Vancouver looked so lovely embraced by all this fall festiveness.

 4. Stanley Park